Not Just Towers: Adding Cat Shelves To Your Walls

 While cats have a reputation for knocking things off shelves, you can still incorporate decorative elements into the shelves.
 One option would using objects that are a bit heavier, such as books, on the shelves so they’re not easily knocked over.
 You can also select a really long wall shelf or multiple shelves in a row to create a longer single shelf.
 You can then place a second row of shelving right above it and place something that fits in the space, like books, to prevent your cat from getting to the other side.
 That creates additional shelving and space for you to display things.

 Whatever objects you add to your shelves, remember that the shelves need to be able to hold them plus the weight of your cat.
-Don’t combine cat shelves with storage for your kettlebell collection or you may just end up with a giant hole in your wall!
+Don’t combine cat shelves with storage for your kettlebell collection or you may just end up with a giant hole in your wall.

 Options Besides Shelves

 If your cat has claws (which I hope they do), you can get them a tall sisal rope covered post that they can both climb and scratch.
 There are even whole wall mounted cat condos you can get for extra resources for your cats.
+Personally, I really like Catastrophic Creations’ options for scratchers on the wall.
+They have sets of scratchers that allow you to make a whole freakin’ jungle gym on your wall.

 Planning Your Layout